zmitton/uport-contracts-js/README.md

 The Truffle contract abstraction object can be used to deploy or follow an (already deployed) instance of the contract.
-This creates a Truffle 'contract instance' which can read and write to the contract using promise-based functions corresponding to their solidity functions [Contract Instance API](https://github.com/trufflesuite/truffle-contract#contract-instance-api)
+This creates a Truffle 'contract instance' which can read and write to the contract using promise-based functions corresponding to their solidity functions.
+See [Contract Instance API](https://github.com/trufflesuite/truffle-contract#contract-instance-api)

 #### Singleton Contracts
 The `uport` variable from above exposes *all* our *contract abstractions* (using CapitalizedCamelCase)

-Furthermore, after calling the `deployed` function, it will initialize *contract instances* of *only* the contracts which "singleton contracts" (lowercaseCamelCase).
-For instance
+Furthermore, after calling the `deployed` function, it will initialize *contract instances* of *only* the contracts which are "singleton contracts" (lowercaseCamelCase).
+For instance the `identity factory` and uPort Registry (`registryV3`) are contracts which uPort has deployed onto the ethereum blockchain.
+These contracts exist at a specific address and are intended to be shared by the community.
+I call these "singleton contracts".
+The `proxy` contract is not a singleton contract because each user is intended to have a separate deployment (instance) of it.

 ```javascript
 uport.deployed().then(function(){